freenas/freenas-docs/userguide/sharing.rst

    The command completed successfully.

-The next time a share is accessed with Explorer, a prompt to authenticate will occur.
+Clearing the cache will cause the authentication prompt to appear the next time a share is accessed with Explorer.

 .. index:: Shadow Copies